RealmeUpdater/realmeupdater.github.io/pages/faq.md

 permalink: /faq/
 ---
 * ```Q:``` What is Realme Updater?
 * ```A:``` An open-source automated script, that tracks Realme devices' official ROMs.
-It supports Global, Europe, India, Russia, and China regions.
+It supports China, Europe, India, Russia, Indonesia, Iraq, Pakistan, Spain.
+Turkey, UAE and Vietnam regions.

 * ```Q:``` Is this website official?
 * ```A:``` This website isn't official by Realme company, it's a communtiy open-source project.